Hayata (wrestler): Pro Wrestling Noah (2016–present)

 In December 2016 after the Suzuki-gun storyline with Pro Wrestling Noah (Noah) the president of Noah Masayuki Uchida announced that he would let freelancers wrestle in Noah.
 On December 9 he made his debut in Noah defeating Hitoshi Kumano.
 On February 18, 2017, he and Yo-Hey were defeated by Hi69 and Taiji Ishimori in a match for the vacant GHC Junior Heavyweight Tag Team Championship.
 Three days later, Hayata and Yo-Hey came together with Daisuke Harada and Tadasuke to form a new stable named Ratel's.
 On March 25 Hayata pinned GHC Junior Heavyweight Champion Hajime Ohara during an eight-man tag team match.
 After the match in a backstage interview Hayata challenged Ohara into a title match.
 On May 27, he defeated Ohara to win the GHC Junior Heavyweight Championship.
 On June 25, he lost the title to Taiji Ishimori in his first defense.
 On July 27, he and Yo-Hey defeated XX (Taiji Ishimori and Hi69) to win the 2017 Global Junior Heavyweight Tag League.
 On August 26, Hayata and Yo-Hey defeated XX in a rematch to become the new GHC Junior Heavyweight Tag Team Champions.
 On September 3, Noah announced that Hayata had signed an exclusive contract with the promotion, ending his days as a freelancer.

 On April 11, 2024, Hayata defeated Jack Morris to win the GHC National Championship, in the process, becoming the first junior heavyweight wrestler to hold the title.
 On July 13 at Destination, Hayata lost the GHC National Championship to Ulka Sasaki.
 Shortly after, Hayata and Yo-Hey defeated Eita and Shuji Kondo to win the GHC Junior Heavyweight Tag Team Championship for the third time.

+On November 28, Hayata left Passionate Ratel's to form an alliance with Tetsuya Endo, Ulka Sasaki and Kenta.